Kalschatzi/learning_platform/content/module3/3-containerization-with-docker.md

 ## How to create a docker image

 A docker image needs a file to hold the configuration.
 This file is called the `Dockerfile`.

-Here is an example of `Dockerfile` that we can use to package our java reference application:

-TODO - add here the Dockerfile with comments on each layer
+Here is the [Dockerfile](https://github.com/Kalschatzi/reference-java-spring/blob/main/Dockerfile) for the reference application.

-In order to build an image and see what we have built, we need to start getting familiar with the `docker CLI`.
+In order to build an image and see what we have built, we need to start getting familiar with the `docker CLI`:

-To see everything that you can do with `docker` from your bash terminal, just type `docker`.
+- To see everything that you can do with `docker` from your bash terminal, just type `docker`.
 This will give you a list of available commands.

-To build an image simply do (assuming you are in the same directory as the `Dockerfile`):

-`docker build .`

-Note: `.` means you are building in the local directory.
+- To build an image simply do (assuming you are in the same directory as the `Dockerfile`): `docker build .` Note: `.` means you are building in the local directory.

-To see the image you have built:
+- To see the image you have built: `docker images`

-`docker images`

 ## How to run a container

-To run the image you created above, take the hash displayed when you run `docker images` and do:
+- To run the image you created above, take the docker `IMAGE ID` displayed when you run `docker images` and do: `docker run <docker IMAGE ID>`.

-`docker run <docker-image-hash>`.
+- Now try and access the reference app status endpoint: http://localhost:8080/private/status.
+You will notice that you cannot connect to the server.
+  That is because you haven't actually exposed a port on your localhost so that the docker container can be reached.
+- To expose a port run `docker run -p 8080:8080 <docker IMAGE ID>`.
+- Now have a look at http://localhost:8080/private/status again.
+You should get an `OK` response.

-Done, you now have a container running on your local machine!
+- Done, you now have a container running on your local machine!

-To see what containers are running do:
+- To see what containers are running, run `docker ps`.

-`docker ps`
+For further explanation on exposing ports for docker containers, have a look at the official documentation [here](https://docs.docker.com/get-started/docker-concepts/running-containers/publishing-ports/#explanation).

 There is an easier way to run containers, by using `docker compose` which we will cover in the [Running Containers with Docker Compose](4-running-containers-docker-compose) section.